 Yeah, that’s true.
 He’s not a regular school-going adolescent.
-In a Ted-Ed Student Talk earlier this year, he said there are two kinds of people in the world: those who create problems, and the those who solve them.
+In a Ted-Ed Student Talk earlier, he said there are two kinds of people in the world: those who create problems, and the those who solve them.
 He said he wants to be in the latter category.

 Kazi knows stuff that a good 10 of us put together wouldn’t know about the planet.
 Did you know there are 5 trillion pieces of plastic floating in our oceans?
 Or that by 2050, we will have the same or maybe more plastic in the ocean than fish?
 And that if we were to take all the plastic on the ocean surface and pile it up, it would be enough to stack two-litre bottles all the way to the moon and back, and that too TWICE?